The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: Experimental Results

 \section{Experimental Results}

-In this section, we experimentally demonstrate that DRC and GDRC methods outperform existing approaches by attaining higher true rewards and exhibiting applicability across a broader spectrum of environments and perturbations.
-Section~\ref{exp_setup} introduces the algorithms, environments, and perturbations.
-The influence of $n_o$ on reconstruction errors and cross-entropy, in line with the discussion in Section~\ref{unknown_disc}, is substantiated in Section~\ref{eval_g2C}.
-In Section~\ref{eval_cm} and Section~\ref{eval_continuous}, we compare our methods with baseline methods under the confusion matrix and continuous perturbations respectively.
+In this section, we demonstrate that DRC and GDRC methods outperform existing approaches by attaining higher clean rewards and exhibiting broader applicability.
+Sec.~\ref{exp_setup} introduces the setups first.
+In Sec.~\ref{eval_cm} and \ref{eval_continuous}, we experiment under Generalized Confusion Matrix (GCM) and continuous perturbations.
+The influence of $n_o$ on Reconstruction Error and ordinal cross-entropy is substantiated in Sec.~\ref{eval_g2C}.
+In Sec.~\ref{exp:oce} and \ref{exp:moving_windown}, we do ablation studies to the critical decisions while developing DRC and GDRC.
+We include hyperparameters and training curves in Appendix~\ref{appendix:f}.